Elizabeth Bowen (1899–1973)

 In 1935 Elizabeth Bowen left Waldencote and moved to London with her husband, who had been appointed Secretary to the Central Council for Schools Broadcasting.

-In 1960 Elizabeth Bowen returned to Old Headington and for the next five years lived at White Lodge: she is listed in Kelly’s Directory simply as “Mrs A. Cameron”.
+Elizabeth Bowen returned to Old Headington in 1960, and for the next five years lived at White Lodge, where she is listed in Kelly’s Directory simply as “Mrs A. Cameron”.

 There is a